Rakib-Hasan-455/Hotel-Management-System-JavaFx/README.md

 ## Requirements to Run Jar/Exe file:
 <li>Install MySql and it should be running on <b>localhost:3306</b>  .</li>
+<li><a href = "https://downgit.github.io/#/home?url=https://github.com/Rakib-Hasan-455/Hotel_Management_System-JavaFx/blob/master/Hotel_Management_System.sql"> Download </a>
-<li>Download Hotel Management System Database and Install it into your MySql Database.</li>
+ Hotel Management System Database and Install it into your MySql Database.</li>
 <li> Your Java Version Must be 8 or above.</li>

 ## Contributing